 - 99.79% for apps built by 100+ engineers.

 A 99.99% app stability score propels you far ahead of the competition, meaning that you are operating at a level of reliability that would be regarded as world-class.

 There are six main reasons for mobile app crashing, most of them having to do with the degree of error handling, memory management, or testing.

 Dependencies are external components that an app must rely on in order to meet its objectives and function properly.
 These dependencies can lead to certain types of app crashes due to certain reasons, such as:

 - Crashes that occur in the source code of dependencies because these dependencies were not sufficiently tested when they were initially developed;

 - Crashes caused by old versions of dependencies, which are no longer compatible with the latest versions of mobile operating systems or native API changes of mobile SDKs;

 - Some dependencies may require a specific sequence of operations to install and use in a project.
 A lack of documentation of the sequence, or just carelessness in reading the documentation, can result in crashes caused by the dependency not being properly installed;

-- Not directly related to mobile app crashing, but dependencies integration might come with a series of security vulnerabilities that may expose your app’s data (we’ll cover the security aspect of mobile applications in a future article).
+- Not directly related to mobile app crashing, but dependencies integration might come with a series of security vulnerabilities that may expose your app’s data.

 2. Improper memory management